nikerla/vc-content/pages/glossary/saas-ecommerce.md

             <img alt="SAAS ecommerce examples - Volusion" src="assets/images/volusion.jpg" />
         </div>
         <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
             A great SaaS platform that puts its focus on the presentation of the product in your web store and on providing your customers with the best possible customer experience.
-With Volusion, you can implement such great features as product image zooming, and product comparison into your website.
+With <a href="https://www.volusion.com/" rel="nofollow">Volusion</a>, you can implement such great features as product image zooming, and product comparison into your website.
 Besides that, be ready to enjoy Volusion’s crisp and perfectly designed template themes as well as the absence of credit card transaction fees.
 Along with that, you will be able to be satisfied with the tremendous effort company puts into providing its best customer support and into adding tons of self-help resources and how-tos that can guide you in the process of creating your store.
     </div>
         </div>
     <h4>Demandware</h4>
     <div class="col-w">
         <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
-            An enterprise-level SaaS platform that is aimed towards an already established retailers.
+            An enterprise-level SaaS <a href="https://www.demandware.com/" rel="nofollow">platform</a> that is aimed towards an already established retailers.
 It is a very powerful, yet easy to use solution that allows large companies to not bother with building an in-house website.
 Enjoy the easy configuration of admin panels and the variety of integrated out of the box features that enhance conversion rates.
 Feel free to customize it specifically to the needs of the business and employ your marketing team to adjust SEO and enable product content marketing.
 The plans start around $60,000 per year.
             </div>
         <div class="col __col-30">
             <img alt="SAAS ecommerce examples - Demandware" src="assets/images/demandware.jpg" />